w3f-community/asylum-item-nft/docs/items-metadata-standard.md

 Let's consider a few examples of `metadataExtensions` usage.

-1. Fist one is the `pixeled` tag, that is used to define pictures in pixeled style and can bring fields like `pixel-size` or `smoothed`.
+1. Fist one is the `pixeled` tag, which is used to define pictures in pixeled style and can bring fields like `pixel-size` or `smoothed`.

 Metadata of the `pixeled` tag:
 ```json